ljw1004/vbspec/vb/statements.md

 ### For Each...Next Statements

 A `For Each...Next` statement loops based on the elements in an expression.
 A `For Each` statement specifies a loop control variable and an enumerator expression.
 The loop control variable is specified either through an identifier followed by an optional `As` clause or an expression.
-Following the same rules as `For...Next` statements (10.9.2), the loop control variable refers either to a new local variable specific to this For Each...Next statement, or to a pre-existing variable, or to an expression.
+Following the same rules as `For...Next` statements (Section [For...Next Statements](statements.md#fornext-statements)), the loop control variable refers either to a new local variable specific to this For Each...Next statement, or to a pre-existing variable, or to an expression.

 The enumerator expression must be classified as a value and its type must be a collection type or `Object`.
 If the type of the enumerator expression is `Object`, then all processing is deferred until run-time.
 Otherwise, a conversion must exist from the element type of the collection to the type of the loop control variable.